Deybacsi/cserver/docs/concept.md

 The code tries to handle the following issues:

 - the main program can't fork a new worker
-- client disconnect unintentionally while sending request
+- client disconnects unintentionally while sending request
 - no key is given in request body
 - key name contains non-alphanumerical characters
 - GET requests

-    - key doesn't exists in the storage
+    - key doesn't exist in the storage
 - PUT requests

     - no value was specified to store